 Chinese tech company Sina Corp was reportedly told by officials to “check for viable internet service” in areas where the camps are to be built.

 The source mentioned that China previously recognized North Korean defectors as illegal immigrants instead of refugees.
 However, China’s plans to build the said refugee camps could mark a change in China’s policy on North Korean defectors set two years ago.

-According to NewsWeek, the leaked document revealed that the refugee camps will be erected on three areas namely in Changbai Jiguanlizi, Changbai Shibalidaogou and Changbai riverside.
+, the leaked document revealed that the refugee camps will be erected on three areas namely in Changbai Jiguanlizi, Changbai Shibalidaogou and Changbai riverside.
 Communist Party of China’s Central Party School professor Zhang Liangui explained that China is just getting “prepared for any kind of situation happening on the Korean Peninsula.”